chinamike65/hugo-tuolesi/content/book1/book1en.md

 **3. The practice is complete**

-Southern Buddhism cultivates the precepts for liberation and the thirty-seven paths.
-Chinese Buddhism cultivates the precepts of separation and liberation, the precepts of Bodhisattva, compassion, bodhicitta, and six degrees of perfection.
+Southern Buddhism cultivates the vows for liberation and the thirty-seven paths.
+Chinese Buddhism cultivates the vows of separation and liberation, the vows of Bodhisattvas, compassion, bodhicitta, and six degrees of perfection.
 Tibetan Buddhist practice is complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four tantras, and the practice of the three vehicles of special liberation vows, Bodhisattva vows and Tantric vows.

 **4. Well preserved**

-When Buddhism spread to Southeast Asian countries, all countries integrated their own local culture into Buddhism, and Buddhism was more or less influenced by local culture.
-When Buddhism entered China, Taoism and Confucian culture were highly developed, so Han culture influenced Buddhism, and Buddhism there became Han-style Buddhism.
-When Buddhism was introduced to Tibetan areas, there was no special culture formed in Tibet, so Tibetan culture evolved on the basis of mature Buddhism.
+When Buddhism spread to Southeast Asian countries, all countries integrated Buddhism into their own local culture, and Buddhism was more or less influenced by local culture.
+When Buddhism entered China, Taoist and Confucian culture were highly developed, so Han culture influenced Buddhism, and Buddhism there became Han-style Buddhism.
+When Buddhism was introduced to Tibet, there was no special culture formed in Tibet, so Tibetan culture evolved on the basis of mature Buddhism.
 Likewise, the Tibetan language is also formed on the basis of Sanskrit.
 Therefore, Tibetan Buddhism has preserved the original teachings of the Buddha of more than 2,500 years ago.

 **5. The course is complete**

 The courses of Buddhist study include sutras, tantras, and treatises.
-The small method and the sutra method taught by the Buddha himself are called sutras.
+The Hinayana and the sutra method taught by the Buddha himself are called sutras.
 The tantra method taught by the Buddha is called continuation.

 The explanations of the scriptures and tantras preached by the Buddhas, by Bodhisattvas and Mahasiddhas are called sutras.
 There are many Buddhists who study the scriptures directly in Southern and Chinese Buddhism.